PrigasG/PrigasG/README.md

 - 👋 Hi, I’m @PrigasG - George
 - 👀 I’m interested in data research and analysis
-- 🌱 I have been working on R and Quarto
+- 🌱 I have been working on projects in R and Quarto
 - 💞️ I’m looking to collaborate on any fun projects/ R statistical environment/ Quarto/ Python
-- 📫 How to reach me prigasgenthian48@gmail.com
+- 📫 How to reach me prigasgenthian48@gmail.com or CDC (slv6@cdc.gov)
 - twitter: @GenthianPrigas

 <!---